-NOTE: Be sure to put a head nozzle seal and filter seal on the print head unit (shown on page 4-6).
+NOTE: Be sure to put a head nozzle seal and filter seal on the print head unit as shown below.
 Leaving the print head unit without those seals will dry up its printing ends and filters, resulting in a damaged head.